 To add or view a field note, double-click the code or comment to bring up its properties form.
 Also, you can quickly view field note by moving your mouse over the icon.

 Decorators are additional pieces of information optionally displayed about a code or comment.
 For codes, decorators are a statistic.
-For comments, decorators are either Tags or the name or title of the respondent that the comment is attributed to.
+For comments, decorators are either tags such as demographics or the name or title of the respondent that the comment is attributed to.

 Symphony's Queries view enables you to define and run queries against your project.
 Queries consist of: